When Cheap Labour Disappears

 1.2 Case Study: China’s Vital Role

 China has long been a cornerstone of cheap labor, powering the production of goods for Western markets.
 However, over the past 20 years, its labor costs have surged, reshaping industries and global supply chains.
-Data from the National Bureau of Statistics of China (2021) shows the average annual wage for urban workers rose from 9,371 yuan in 2000 to 97,379 yuan in 2020, a more than tenfold increase (7x when adjusted for inflation).
-This sharp rise has hit labor-intensive sectors hard, especially textiles.
+Data from the National Bureau of Statistics of China (2021) shows the average annual wage for urban non-private sector workers rose from 9,371 yuan in 2000 to 97,379 yuan in 2020, a more than tenfold nominal increase (approximately 6.5 times when adjusted for inflation using World Bank CPI data).
+This sharp rise has hit labor-intensive sectors hard, especially garment manufacturing.

 2. The Trajectory of Cheap Labor Economies